Ada-Developers-Academy/core-unit-1/iterating-over-data/intro-to-iteration.md

 ## Introduction

-Korey might have a summer reading list of a list of books she wants to read.
-She's an ambitious reader and so she needs to look through her long list all the time to find the right book.
-She might even want to proudly talk about her accomplishments at the end of the list, and find out how many pages she read.
+Korey has a summer reading list of books she wants to read.
+She's an ambitious reader, so as she finishes each book, she finds herself needing to look through her list over and over to find the next book to start.
+When she reaches the end of her list, she'd like to find out how many pages she read in total, and proudly share her accomplishment!

 Korey is not the only reader.
 What if we needed to do these operations for every reader out there with a reading list?
 What if someone had a reading list of a thousand books?